shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/media_segregation.md

 ### Configure your stating site to use your S3 proxy.

 Go in your test site Preferences menu and set S3 Proxy Host Address to the S3 proxy url. ie: https://s3-proxy.mystudio.com.
-Check if you call still access and upload new medias.
+Check if you call still access and upload new media.